bjin/hprox/README.md

 ### Installation

-`hprox` should build and work on all unix-like OS with `ghc` support, but it's only been tested on Linux and macOS.
+`hprox` should build and work on all unix-like OS with `ghc` support, as well as Windows.

 [stack](https://docs.haskellstack.org/en/stable/README/#how-to-install) is recommended to build `hprox`.